BaljinderKaur21/Bellabeat-Project/README.md

 - **Promote Healthier Lifestyles:** Suggest improvements and features that encourage users to engage more in physical activities and maintain better sleep patterns.
 - **Refine Marketing Strategy:** Align marketing efforts with data-driven insights to address user needs and preferences effectively.

+### Additional Resources
+For a comprehensive view of the project, including detailed analysis and visualizations, please refer to the full BellaBeat Case Study PDF.

 ---

 ### **Author**